Pat McNees, writer, editor,

 Author's preface

-Acknowledgments (if not part of preface, or if not at back of book)
+Acknowledgments (if not part of preface, or if not at back of book--and note American spelling, no e after the g)

 Introduction